The Archives Act 1983 governs access to Commonwealth archival records.

 Does the Archives Act apply to all records in the open access period?

-The Act applies to all records except:
+The Act applies to most records except:

 - court records